becooq81/PillKaBoo-HomePage/README.md

 ## ✨ Key Functions

 Introducing a practical service tailored specifically <b>for blind or visually impaired parents, aimed at simplifying the task of giving medications to their child</b>.
-With accessibility at its core, our service ensures that anyone, regardless of visual ability, can manage their medications for parenting safely and independently.
+With accessibility at its core, our service ensures that anyone, regardless of visual ability, can manage the medications for their children safely and independently.

-PillKaBoo presents these service in a **user-friendly interface** for blind and VI parents by utilizing semantic labels, imitating the user interactions of screen readers in the application interface, and providing customizable and noticeable interface components.
+PillKaBoo presents in a **user-friendly interface for blind and VI parents** by utilizing semantic labels, imitating the user interactions of screen readers in the application interface, and providing customizable and noticeable interface components.

 _<p align = "center"> 📢 All features will work appropriately with `Talk Back`.
-Please **turn on**! </p>_
+Please **turn on** this accessibility feature! </p>_

 ### 🔑 Key Features
 **:one: Medication Recognition & Information** <br>
 : Assists blind/VI users by identifying medication(s) through visual input, and <ins>provides essential details.</ins>

-- In real time, Pillkaboo’s built-in camera will **recognize the packaging** of the medication.
+- In real time, Pillkaboo’s built-in camera **recognizes the packaging** of the medication.
-- PillKaBoo will provide various informations such as **precautions for your child, potential allergic reactions you registered in setting, expiration date**, and more.
+- PillKaBoo provides various informations such as **precautions for your child, potential allergic reactions you registered in setting, expiration date**, and of course all the basics as well.
 - Just **swipe** to learn accurate medication information!
 <br><br>

 **:two: Accurate Liquid Medication Intake** <br>
-: Assists the process of <ins>pouring the required amount of liquid medication</ins> in real time.
+: Assists the process of <ins>pouring the desired amount of liquid medication</ins> in real time.

 - To **select the amount**, adjust the slider by swiping up and down the screen.
-- In real time with Pillkaboo’s built-in camera, **start pouring** liquid medication into the container!
-- PillKaBoo will let users know if users are close to, or done pouring with **audio feedback**.
+- While you **pour** the liquid medication into the container, PillKaBoo's built-in camera will let you know if you are close to, or done pouring with **varying audio feedback**.
 <br><br>

 **:three: Remaining Liquid Medication** <br>
 : Checks the <ins>remaining amount of liquid medication.</ins>

 - **Double check** whether you poured the right amount,or **keep track** of how much medicine you have left for **future usage**.
-- With Pillkaboo’s built-in camera, PillKaBoo will tell users how much it is left.
+- PillKaBoo tells you how much is left in the container.
 <br><br>

 **:four: Settings** <br>
-: Personalizes the settings for users convenience.
+: Personalizes the settings for users' convenience.

 - **Register child’s allergies** that will be used to check potential risks of allergic reactions when scanning medicine.
 - Customize the colors that better suit personal **color visibility**.